Brian P. Biddinger

 Brian is a partner in our IP Litigation group who represents clients in all aspects of patent litigation at both the district court and appellate levels.
 His work involves the day-to-day management of complex patent cases relating to a wide variety of technologies, including microprocessors, consumer products, automotive technologies, video games and Internet-related technology.
 Brian is also an experienced trial lawyer with courtroom experience before juries and in bench proceedings and has established an impressive track record of obtaining outstanding results for the firm’s clients.
 Brian’s breadth of experience allows him to work with clients to develop efficient strategies that further their business and litigation objectives.

 - Worlds.com, Inc. v.
 Activision Blizzard, Inc. et al. (D. Mass.) – Defending Activision Blizzard in a patent infringement litigation involving network communications for client-server on-line gaming products.

-- Versata v.
-A Major Japanese Automaker (E.D.
-Tex) – Defending Toyota in a patent infringement lawsuit involving Computer Aided Design software.
+- Versata v. a Major Japanese Automaker (E.D.
+Tex) – Defended a Major Japanese Automaker in a patent infringement lawsuit involving Computer Aided Design software and product configuration software.